jekymin8232/vitalguardai-com/README.md

 - It is so low-cost that the AI can operate even without any communications infrastructure at all, using only simple solar equipment and discarded smartphones.
 - Because it utilizes discarded smartphones, it can receive very strong ESG scores in the Environmental category.
 In addition, since it is an AI technology that can be deployed in low-income countries, it also carries significant social impact.

-**I would greatly welcome the opportunity to obtain permanent residency in a Western country that values freedom and liberal democratic principles.**
+**I would greatly welcome the opportunity to obtain permanent residency in a Western country that values freedom and liberal democratic principles.
+ESG initiatives can make a significant contribution to the long-term strategic interests of Western countries.**